 Also in Jabu-Jabu's Belly are Shabom, large kamikaze bubbles that reflect most projectiles, and Stingers, large flying fish that stalk you as you move around.
 Like the Bari, however, Shabom are also very weak against Deku Nuts.

 The Skullfish in The Legend of Zelda: Majora's Mask counts since they're virtually everywhere in the Great Bay and can come out of nowhere.
-Plus, the only way to kill them in the water is with Zora Link's electrical shield.
+Plus, the only way to kill them in the water is with Zora Link's electrical shield or to dive all the way to the floor and punch them.

 The Wind Waker